A display of ropes in various colors and patterns, demonstrating the wide range of paracords available for survival, crafting, or decorative uses.

 Meanwhile, the general rule for bracelets is that one inch of bracelets equals one foot of paracord.
 This is true for the cobra weave.
 This is the general rule unless you have larger wrists or wish to make wider bracelets.

-Remember that you will need a foot-and-a-half paracord for the center strands.
-That is why most stores sell the paracords in 10-foot lengths.
-With this, you can have enough paracord amount to complete your bracelets.
+Remember that you will need a foot and a half paracord for the center strands.
+That is why most stores sell paracords in 10-foot lengths, which will give you enough to complete your bracelets.

 Be Careful in Buying Paracords

-A genuine military paracord will consist of a quality nylon outer layer.
-It also contains an inner layer of around 7 to 9 strands.
-Each consists of 3 yarns, which are made of nylon.
+A genuine military paracord will consist of a quality nylon outer layer and an inner layer of around 7 to 9 strands, each consisting of 3 nylon yarns.

 If you unravel what is inside the military paracord, you will find an outer shell plus 21 to 27 individual threads wrapped together.
 The military paracords are those used as official military cords.

 From experience, paracords made in the United States are better than those of other brands.
-This is regarding the weave, tightness, and the materials used.
-In choosing your paracords, be prudent.
+This is due to the weave, tightness, and materials used.
+Be prudent when choosing your paracords.
 Remember, you get what you pay for.

-The purpose of these cords is to help you in case of emergencies.
-As such, you must have a cord which you can depend on.
-Thus, always bear this in mind as you purchase your product.
+The purpose of these cords is to help you in emergencies.
+As such, you must have a cord that you can depend on.
+Thus, always keep this in mind when purchasing your paracord.
 No matter where you buy your paracord, it is best to be skeptical about the product's marketing strategy.

 Whichever type you get, always test it.
 This is true before you end up in a situation that can mean life and death.